-Beth Buelow of the Introvert Entrepreneur recently posted an interesting quote on Facebook.
+Beth Buelow of the Introvert Entrepreneur posted an interesting quote on Facebook about asking for help.

 It captured many peoples’ attention, including mine because it poses some fascinating questions about the way those of us with introverted temperaments respond during times of disappointment or pain.